-Important Note: Noah has paused accepting new applications.
-The CEO has said they will restart applications at a later date, but no timeline has been provided.
+Important Note: Noah is no longer in business.
 For other options, check out the best home equity sharing companies.

 Noah is a home equity sharing company that allows homeowners to sell a portion of their home’s future value in exchange for upfront cash.
 Currently, the company serves homeowners in certain parts of California, Colorado, Massachusetts, New Jersey, New York, Oregon, Utah, Virginia, Washington, and Washington, D.C.